rjspencer/docs/theming.md

 :	total amount of statuses

 ## StatusView
-A view for an individual status. *Meant to be used with {Page:StatusView}*
+A view for an individual status. *Meant to be used with {page:StatusView}*

 ### block:StatusPost